 |X.org 7.3 integration, a Renewed emphasis on security issues, Java friendly setup,|

-Server maintenance is very costly and this applies to any company no matter its size.
-The bigger the company the more challenges will be there.
-Apart from a server maintaining other factors that contribute to challenges before a best-fit solution covers your organization is application stability, enterprise edition, and its features, cost of installation.
-The intention is RedHat is stable and secure but genuinely speaking the Enterprise edition of RedHat makes your company spend thousands of bucks and to some extent get outdated software which makes it less preferable for companies.
+Server maintenance is very costly, and this applies to any company, no matter its size.
+The bigger the company, the more challenges will be there.
+Apart from server maintaining, other factors that contribute to challenges before a best-fit solution covers your organization is application stability, enterprise edition and its features, cost of installation.
+The intention is RedHat is stable and secure, but genuinely speaking, the Enterprise edition of RedHat makes your company spend thousands of bucks and, to some extent, get outdated software which makes it less preferable for companies.
 Debian popularity worldwide and its global acceptance due to ease of operation makes it preferable to many companies.

-This Debian vs RedHat article covers some of the very critical deciding factors which in my sense clearly go in the favor of Debian.
-One may disagree with this Debian vs RedHat article discussion but one cannot escape the truth.
+This Debian vs RedHat article covers some of the very critical deciding factors, which in my sense, clearly go in favour of Debian.
+One may disagree with this Debian vs RedHat article discussion, but one cannot escape the truth.
 The only intention behind this Debian vs RedHat article is to throw some lights on the availabilities and things both lack in terms of business and users.
 Each has its pro’s and cons.
 All the Debian distributions available presently are just because of the supportive community and user group.

-This has a been a guide to the top difference between RedHat vs Debian.
-Here we also discuss the RedHat vs Debian key differences with infographics, and comparison table.
+This has been a guide to the top difference between RedHat vs Debian.
+Here we also discuss the RedHat vs Debian key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –